Links

 datacenterId: <datacenter_ID>

-Note: If both the datacenterId and the datacenterIdRef fields are set, the datacenterId value has priority.
+Note: If both the datacenterId and the datacenterIdRef fields are set, then the datacenterId value has priority.

 Define Composite Resources

-First step is to define the CompositeResourceDefinition so that Crossplane knows which XRs you would like to create and what fields that XRs should have.
-In the example provided, this is done in the definition file.
+You need to define the CompositeResourceDefinition so that Crossplane knows which XRs you would like to create and which fields those XRs should have.
+You can do this using the Definition File.

 Configure Compositions

-Next step is to teach Crossplane what to do when a Composite Resource is created.
-Compositions are linking an XR with one or multiple CRs (ipblocks, postgresclusters, nodepools, clusters, etc).
-Basically, the user controls the CRs for IONOS Cloud Resources via XRs: when an XR is created, updated or deleted, according to the Composition configured, Crossplane will create, update, or delete CRs.
-In the example provided, this is done in the composition file.
+Once you have defined the Composite Resources, you need to train your Crossplane.
+Compositions link an XR with one or multiple CRs; that is, IP Blocks, Postgres Clusters, Node pools, clusters, etc. You can control the CRs for IONOS Cloud Resources via XRs: whenever an XR is created, updated, or deleted, according to the Composition configured.
+Crossplane will create, update, or delete CRs.
+You can do this using the Composition File.

 Claim Composite Resources

-After defining Composite Resources and configuring Compositions, the next step is to create Composite Resource Claims ( aka claims).
-A difference between and XRs and claims is that claims are namespaced scoped, while XRs are cluster scoped.
-Also, an XR contains references to the CRs, while claim contains reference to the corresponding XR.
-In the example provided, a claim is defined in the claim file, while an XR in composite file.
+Once you have configured Compositions, you need to create Composite Resource Claims.
+The difference between Claims and XRs is that Claims are namespaced scoped, while XRs are cluster scoped.
+An XR contains references to the CRs, while a claim contains references to the corresponding XR.
+You can do this using the Claim File.

 Example

-The Crossplane Provider IONOS Cloud has support for --unique-names flag, in order to enable name uniqueness support for IONOS Cloud Resources.
+To enable name uniqueness support for IONOS Cloud Resources, the Crossplane Provider IONOS Cloud you can use the --unique-names flag.
 If the --unique-names option is set, the Crossplane Provider for IONOS Cloud will check if a resource with the same name already exists.
 If multiple resources with the specified name are found, an error is thrown.
 If a single resource with the specified name is found, Crossplane Provider will perform an extra step and check if the immutable parameters are as expected.
-If the resource has the specified name, but different immutable parameters, an error is thrown.
+If the resource has the specified name but different immutable parameters, an error is thrown.
 If no resource with the specified name is found, a new resource will be created.

-Note: Resources will have unique names at their level, e.g. k8s clusters will have unique name per account, k8s node pools will have unique name per k8s cluster.
+Note: Resources will have unique names at their level.
+Example: k8s clusters will have unique name per account and k8s Node Pools will have unique name per k8s cluster.

 cat <<EOF | kubectl apply -f -